 With soft and powdery sand and amazingly clear blue water, Playas del Este is one of the best beaches in Cuba close to Havana that locals and tourists enjoy visiting to spend a day in the sun.
 This beach has lifeguards and police for your safety in and out of the water.

 Playas del Este is located a little over 6 miles/9.5km east of Havana and the buses run frequently.
 There are vendors here selling snacks and drinks, and other items of interest, but they are mostly respectful of your privacy and are not pushy.
+If you are looking for things to do in Havana, Cuba, make sure to visit Playas del Este.

 Santa Marie del Mar